 Follow the procedure below to assign clients not already assigned to a pool.

 Note: To support data freshness tasks for all data, ensure clients in the pool are running Bridge 2021.4 (or later).

 - On the Bridge tab in the Unassigned Clients table, navigate to the client you want to assign to a pool and click Assign.

 - In the Pool drop-down menu, select the pool you want to associate with the client.

 - Repeat step 2 for each unassigned client you want to assign to a pool.

 Bridge Refresh jobs fail with one of the errors listed below.

 The following errors can be seen on the Jobs page and the Background Tasks for Non Extracts admin view.

 This issue can occur when none of the clients in the pool are available to run data freshness tasks.
-For more information, see the Client connection status section above.
+For more information, see the Configure the Bridge Client Pool section above.

 "errorID=REMOTE_EXTRACT_REFRESH_ALL_AGENTS_BUSY" or "errorMessage: Maximum concurrency reached" in the client